 A weekend excursion will show one historical highlight of Bavaria, the Walhalla.

-The seminar will take place in Regensburg, a city in the south-east of Germany, known for a beautiful mediaeval city center and historical roots dating back to the Romans—about an hour´s distance from Munich.
-The program will be hosted by the President of the University of Regensburg, which will be celebrating its 50th anniversary in 2017.
+The 2017 seminar took place in Regensburg, a city in the south-east of Germany, known for a beautiful mediaeval city center and historical roots dating back to the Romans—about an hour´s distance from Munich.

 The Fulbright Commission in Berlin will contribute towards your travel-related expenses.
 We will also cover costs of the program in Germany, including accommodation, excursions and some meals.
 Participants may extend their stay in Germany at their own expense.